The highest point in Australia was discovered by whom. The highest point in Australia. Mountains of Australia: names and locations

 Country-continent

-A huge part of the country is occupied by deserts and semi-desert territories.
+A huge part of the country is occupied by deserts and semi-desert areas.
 The most famous of them are Bolshaya Peschanaya and Victoria.
 From a bird's eye view, Australia looks like a bleak and red desert.

 The Murray River is home to a wide variety of fish species: trout, cod, golden perch, Australian smelt, minnows and many others.

-Interesting facts about Australia are, undoubtedly, its lowest and highest geographical points.
-So, on the one hand, the continent is below sea level, when compared with other land areas of the Earth.
+Interesting facts about Australia are undoubtedly its lowest and highest geographical points.
+So, on the one hand, the continent is below sea level when compared with other land areas of the Earth.
 The lowest point is Lake Eyre (15 meters below sea level).
 By the way, it is the driest in the world.
 It is covered with a thick four-meter layer of salt, and there is absolutely no water in it.

 City life